 What Type of Rice Should I Feed My Chicken?

-I feed brown rice to my chickens because they provide the most “bang for my buck.”
+My chickens eat rice just like I do.
+I feed cooked brown rice to my chickens and hens because they provide the most “bang for my buck.”
+It’s great for the chickens diet.

 Although it is a bit more expensive in monetary value, it has a lot more nutritional value than white rice.
 There is a similar case for Basmati rice.
 But, it’s said that the Basmati taste may seep through into the eggs – so if you don’t like it yourself, don’t give them Basmati rice.